-The accommodation at Iskeroon comprises two suites, for stays of three days or more,
+The accommodation at Iskeroon comprises a suite, for stays of three days or more,

 and a studio apartment for stays of a week or more.